Content templates

 Create a Razor page

 Using controllers and views to render requests is an alternative to using Razor Pages.
-A razor contains of two different files (similar to a controller and a view), one Razor Page file with extension .cshtml and a corresponding page model file with extension .cshtml.cs.
+A Razor Page consists of two different files (similar to a controller and a view): one Razor Page file with extension .cshtml and a corresponding page model file with extension .cshtml.cs.
 This separates the logic of a page from its presentation.

-To render properties you can use HTML helpers in MVC, for example epi-property, which render property values based on their property type.
+To render properties, use HTML helpers in MVC, for example, epi-property, which renders property values based on their property type.
 HTML helpers are described more below.

-Example: This example uses the content types created in section Content types.
-The Razor Page for displaying the Article page type, where page model inherits from RazorPageModel<ArticlePage>.
+The following example uses the content types created in section Content types.
+The Razor Page displays the Article page type, where page model inherits from RazorPageModel<ArticlePage>.

 namespace OptiAlloy.Models.Pages;